 While the organization has several tours that are amongst its staples each year, it also offers new, unique opportunities on the regular as well.
 Many of its clients are return customers, coming back to try a different itinerary on an annual basis.
 The group's Italy cooking and spa deals are particular favorites.

-Adventures in Good Company, which was started back in 1999, offers active vacations to destinations nearby and far-flung, including hiking in the Adirondacks, kayaking in Belize, and island-hopping in Greece.
+Adventures in Good Company, which was started back in 1999, offers active vacations to destinations near and far, including hiking in the Adirondacks, kayaking in Belize, and island-hopping in Greece.
 Couples, groups, families, and solo travelers are all welcome, and the company offers flexible itineraries, a supportive environment, and deep cultural immersion with a host of great trips across North America, Europe, Africa, and Asia.

-Good news for mindful travelers: The sustainability-focused company contributes 15 percent of its revenue to non-profit organizations, works with local operators to develop its itineraries, and practices a leave-no-trace principles on all trips.
+Good news for mindful travelers: The sustainability-focused company contributes 15 percent of its revenue to non-profit organizations.
+It also works with local operators to develop its itineraries, and practices a leave-no-trace principle on all trips.

-Completely owned and run by a team of driven ladies, AdventureWomen has been offering trips designed for women since 1982.
-That fact alone makes the company a pioneer in this travel field, but it continues to innovate with a wide variety of destinations and actives too.
+Completely owned and run by a team of driven ladies, AdventureWomen has been offering trips designed for females since 1982.
+That fact alone makes the company a pioneer in this travel field, but it continues to innovate with a wide variety of destinations and activities too.